Hemiptera

 Hemiptera (/hɛˈmɪptərə/; from hemipterus 'half-winged') is an order of insects, commonly called true bugs, comprising more than 80,000 species within groups such as the cicadas, aphids, planthoppers, leafhoppers, assassin bugs, bed bugs, and shield bugs.
 They range in size from 1 mm to around 15 cm, and share a common arrangement of piercing-sucking mouthparts.
 The name "true bugs" is sometimes limited to the suborder Heteroptera.

-Entomologists reserve the term bug for Hemiptera or Heteroptera, which does not include other arthropods or insects of other orders such as ants, bees, beetles, or butterflies.
-In some varieties of English, all terrestrial arthropods (including non-insect arachnids and myriapods) also fall under the colloquial understanding of bug.
-(Note: The Museum of New Zealand notes that "in everyday conversation", bug "refers to land arthropods with at least six legs, such as insects, spiders, and centipedes".
-In a chapter on "Bugs That Are Not Insects", the entomologist Gilbert Walbauer specifies centipedes, millipedes, arachnids (spiders, daddy longlegs, scorpions, mites, chiggers and ticks) as well as the few terrestrial crustaceans (sowbugs and pillbugs), but argues that "including legless creatures such as worms, slugs, and snails among the bugs stretches the word too much".
-"Bug" is used for a harmful microorganism, typically a bacterium.)

-Many insects with "bug" in their common name, especially in American English, belong to other orders; for example, the lovebug is a fly and the Maybug and ladybug are beetles.
-The term is occasionally extended to colloquial names for freshwater or marine crustaceans (e.g. Balmain bug, Moreton Bay bug, mudbug) and used by physicians and bacteriologists for disease-causing germs (e.g. superbugs).

 Most hemipterans feed on plants, using their sucking and piercing mouthparts to extract plant sap.
 Some are bloodsucking, or hematophagous, while others are predators that feed on other insects or small invertebrates.
 They live in a wide variety of habitats, generally terrestrial, though some are adapted to life in or on the surface of fresh water (e.g. pondskaters, water boatmen, giant water bugs).
 Hemipterans are hemimetabolous, with young nymphs that somewhat resemble adults.
 Many aphids are capable of parthenogenesis, producing young from unfertilised eggs; this helps them to reproduce extremely rapidly in favourable conditions.

-Humans have interacted with the Hemiptera for millennia.
+Humans have interacted with Hemipterans for millennia.
 Some species, including many aphids, are significant agricultural pests, damaging crops by sucking the sap.
-Others harm humans more directly as vectors of serious viral diseases.
+Others harm humans more directly as vectors of serious diseases.
 The bed bug is a persistent parasite of humans, and some kissing bugs can transmit Chagas disease.
 Some species have been used for biological control of insect pests or of invasive plants.
 A few hemipterans have been cultivated for the extraction of dyestuffs such as cochineal and carmine, and for shellac.
 Cicadas have been used as food, and have appeared in literature since the Iliad in Ancient Greece.

+Etymology

+The name Hemiptera comes from the Greek words hemi (half) and ptera (wings), meaning "half-wings," since the forewings of many species are hardened and leathery at the base but membranous and somewhat transparent at the tips.
+Entomologists reserve the term bug for Hemiptera or Heteroptera, which does not include other arthropods or insects of other orders such as ants, bees, beetles, or butterflies.
+In some varieties of English, all terrestrial arthropods (including non-insect arachnids and myriapods) are colloquially called bugs.
+(Note: The Museum of New Zealand notes that "in everyday conversation", bug "refers to land arthropods with at least six legs, such as insects, spiders, and centipedes".
+In a chapter on "Bugs That Are Not Insects", the entomologist Gilbert Walbauer specifies centipedes, millipedes, arachnids (spiders, daddy longlegs, scorpions, mites, chiggers and ticks) as well as the few terrestrial crustaceans (sowbugs and pillbugs), but argues that "including legless creatures such as worms, slugs, and snails among the bugs stretches the word too much".
+"Bug" is used for a harmful microorganism, typically a bacterium.)
+Many insects with "bug" in their common name are in other orders; for example, the lovebug is a fly, while the maybug and ladybug are beetles.